Installing the software

 - After the download completes, click on the downloaded .dmg file.

 - Drag the gephi application in your Application folder.

 - Update your distribution with the last official JRE 7 ir 8 packages.

 - After the download completes, unzip and untar the file in a directory.

 - Run it by executing ./bin/gephi script file.

 Check you have Java properly installed on your system.
 If you're on Linux, you may provide the path to the jdk with ./bin/gephi --jdkhome $JAVA_HOME

 This error message is due to memory settings, see following section.

 Memory available to Gephi is determined by Java.
 Less or more memory can be allocated by configuring Gephi’s startup settings.
 If too less memory is allocated, Gephi will stop running when it reached the limit and you will loose your current work.
-If too much memory is set, Java will not be able to start and return “JVM Creation failed” message.
-By default, maximum memory is set to 256mo or 512mo.
+If more memory than what the system is equipped with is set, Java will not be able to start and return “JVM Creation failed” message.
+By default, maximum memory is set to 512mo.